vavasjc/DSA/Segmentation Analysis/Readme.md

+# Case Study: Predictive Marketing Model for Retail Food Sector

+**This project presents a case study on predictive modeling for marketing campaigns in the retail food sector.
+In this scenario, the goal is to build a predictive model that helps a well-established food retail company optimize its direct marketing strategies, increasing profitability and better targeting customers likely to purchase specific products.
+The company is experiencing stagnant profit growth and hopes to improve the performance of its marketing efforts through data-driven decisions.**

+In this repository, you will find the detailed steps involved in building a predictive model using customer data, socio-demographic, and firmographic variables.
+The focus is to identify high-potential customers for the upcoming marketing campaign, minimizing costs and maximizing return on investment.

+Continue reading to explore the project breakdown, starting with the business context, marketing department's objective, data description, and model approach.

 - *The Company* -
 Consider a well-established company operating in the retail food sector.
 Presently they have around several hundred thousand registered customers and serve almost one million consumers a year.